 ClearCorrect | Mild-to-severe cases | 12-18 months | $3,000 (average) |

 First, you should decide whether you want in-office or at-home treatment.
 Weigh the pros and cons of each one to see which might be better for your unique condition and circumstances.
-If you have a severe condition that requires traditional care, Invisalign is a great option, although ClearCorrect might come a little cheaper.
+If you have a severe condition that requires traditional care, ClearCorrect, SureSmile, 3M Clarity, and Invisalign are great options.
+If you simply have a mild-to-moderate case of crowding or spacing, we think an at-home provider like Byte is worth considering.

 Byte: Our #1-Recommended Braces Alternative

 Byte is the #1 braces alternative we recommend for most users.
-We think their fast treatment times, fair price point, and high-quality customer support make them worth considering for anyone with a mild-to-moderate dental misalignment.
+We think their fast treatment times for many customers, fair price point, and high-quality customer support make them worth considering for anyone with a mild-to-moderate dental misalignment.

 Final Thoughts

 Braces are still a great teeth-straightening option.
 But they’re not for everyone.
-If wearing metal brackets out in public will stress you out, there are plenty of other treatments to consider.
+If wearing metal brackets in public will stress you out, there are plenty of other treatments to consider.
 Before choosing one, thoroughly evaluate your personal priorities and see how each option measures up.
-Our site has a whole lot of useful info, including our guide to the top 5 home aligner companies, so explore a little bit.
+Our site has a lot of useful info, including our guide to the top five home aligner companies, so feel free to explore.
 Then, you’ll be ready to make a confident, well-informed decision.

 Frequently Asked Questions